 To put it simply, the importance of digital customer service is rising faster than ever, and consumer expectation for “now” is at an all-time high.
 Fast, high-quality service is the weathervane of overall customer experience, and CX professionals need the right channels, tools, and AI to keep those winds blowing in the right direction.
 For consumers that demand excellence, and brands that crave efficient tools — it’s now, or never.

 1Khoros conducted a survey of 1,108 US-based consumers who had interacted with a brand in the last year.

 Josh Snider is a Senior Product Marketing Manager at Khoros.
 He specializes in how brands can use messaging channels and AI-powered chatbots to deliver world-class customer experiences.
-Prior to Khoros, Josh built sales automation tools for LivePerson and led public relations for 3D printing company MakerBot.
+Prior to Khoros, Josh built sales automation tools for LivePerson and led public relations for the 3D printing company MakerBot.

 Read Shep’s latest Forbes article: Don’t Blame The Bot, Blame The Brand